About the feathers...

 Pass The Feather does not buy or sell Eagle feathers.
 Dawn will dress Eagle feathers and, with Elders, has been through carrying out ceremony with Eagles.
 This important ceremony is highly spiritual and very emotional.

 Dawn is currently presenting an Eagle feather to Indigenous women whose children have committed suicide, Indigenous survivors of the Indian residential school system and survivors of the Sixties scoop Indian child apprehension programs.
+Eagles can't be sent by mail.
+If a ceremony calls for help, contact Dawn by email.

 Interesting tidbits: